 Who are all these ‘fake’ users?
 Ever wonder what would happen if you could digitally unmask fake profiles from their computer screen?
 Sites like SocialCatfish.com have done the expose for you and found that fraudulent users are just the tip of the iceberg:

 2. COPYCATS & SOCIAL MEDIA INFLUENCERS: Not everyone posting memes really cares about the content.
 Some people post commonly liked images and content just to garnish followers and likes.
-This can be done by Bots, Catfish, or even social media savvy users who think of their account as a business they need to promote.
+This can be done by bots, catfishers, or even social media savvy users who think of their account as a business they need to promote.
+You may use a reverse image search engine to find the original source of an image.

 If you thought 2016 was the end of fake news, as many media outlets became more aware and took action, the truth is that fake news accounts and campaigns on Twitter and Facebook continue to attract attention, belief, and spread discontent.
 Sometimes foreign entities get in on the action, the page “Blacktivist” was eventually tied to the Russian government.

 4. IMPERSONATORS: Pulling the mask off of an impersonator who was pulling the wool over one’s eyes was how things used to be, before botting took hold.
-Yet impersonators and scammers still exist and find their kicks on the world wide web!
+Yet impersonators and scammers still exist and find their kicks in social media and dating apps such as Tinder!

 Within the same realm is a term called FINSTAS.
-This primarily refers to Instagram accounts users (or Twitter and Facebook) who create a separate account for their behind the scenes life with family and friends.
-While their public account might be very polished or only showcase a part of their life, their behind the scenes account will be private, possibly not use the name connected with the popular account, and have more true to life, day to day posts, free of airbrushed photographs or fancy commentary.
+This primarily refers to Instagram accounts users (or Twitter and Facebook) who create a separate account for their behind-the-scenes life with family and friends.
+While their public account might be very polished or only showcase a part of their life, they’re behind scenes account will be private, possibly not use the name connected with the popular account, and have more true to life, day to day posts, free of airbrushed photographs or fancy commentary.

-Whatever the reason you encounter a fake social media profile, it can throw you for a loop if you trust any person or persona which is not what it seems.
+Whatever the reason you encounter any fake social media accounts, it can throw you for a loop if you trust any person or persona which is not what it seems.
 That is why SocialCatfish.com recommends always using internet safety.
 Do not share personal info with people you haven’t met in person and never, ever let your financial information be at risk online.
-Not sure if you’re talking to a bot, impersonator or real life person?
+Not sure if you’re talking to a bot, impersonator, or real-life person?
 Do a reverse search on Social Catfish now.

 We also wanted to thank Zymanga.com for helping us with some of the data for the infographic.
 If you don’t know the guys at Zymanga, they do social media data for Instagram.
 They’re really good at it and we highly recommend you check them out.